Making Passover for the First Time? Here’s What You Need to Know

 o Fresh fruits and vegetables

 Make your life easier: If you can get your Pesach order delivered, do it.
-It’s way worth the delivery fee and/or tip to avoid the rush of pre-holiday crowds.
+It’s way worth the delivery fee and/or tip to avoid the crowds.

 Step 3.
 Round up those seder supplies!

 In addition to the seder meals, you’ll need a serious collection of Pesach paraphernalia.
 But just like the kitchenware, as soon as you build up a stock of these necessary items, you’ll have them for years to come if you ever need them again!

 - Wine glasses/bechers